andyly25/NotyTasks/README.md

 - ~~notifications to notify completion~~
 - make content box of forms larger
 - for task preview, show snippet of content box
-- refactor the code
-- Prettify with CSS and things
-  - find color scheme of site you like
 - ~~show completed has 1st task stretched out: flex related~~
 - add task to far right
 - adjust search box to be a bit bigger